-309 - 321 Kent Street
+309-321 Kent Street

-FDC were engaged by Dexus Property Group and AMP Capital to design and construct the refurbishment and state of the art facelift of 309 - 321 Kent Street within the heart of Sydney's CBD.
+FDC are proud to be engaged by Dexus Property Group and AMP Capital to design and construct the refurbishment and state-of-the-art facelift of 309-321 Kent Street within the heart of Sydney's CBD.

-The works included the extension of commercial office levels between Levels 1 - 3, the addition of a terrace on Level 4 and the revitalisation of the plaza, rear forecourt, retail and lobby spaces.
-The 309 Kent Street building features a new glazed façade complimented with pristine granite and brass metal finishes.
-The net lettable areas (NLA) of Levels 2 and 3 increased by 21%, while Level 1 increased by 56% to include a void overlooking the modernized ground floor lobby entrance.
-The scope of work also included extensive CAPEX services upgrades to both buildings, including replacements of the main switchboards, life safety systems, chillers, mechanical pumps, cooling towers, boilers and fire booster cupboards.
+The works include the extension of commercial office levels between Levels 1-3, the addition of a terrace on Level 4 and the revitalisation of the plaza, rear forecourt, retail and lobby spaces.
+The 309 Kent Street building will also feature a new glazed façade complimented with pristine granite and brass metal finishes.
+The net lettable areas (NLA) of Levels 2 and 3 will increase by 21%, while Level 1 will increase by 56% to include a void overlooking the modernized ground floor lobby entrance.
+The scope of work also includes extensive CAPEX services upgrades to both buildings, including replacements of the main switchboards, life safety systems, chillers, mechanical pumps, cooling towers, boilers and fire booster cupboards.

-- Extension of 4 levels including the extension of office levels 1 3 and addition of a terrace on Level 4. - Installation of a new glazed façade to the 309 Kent Street levels 1 4. - Modification of the ground floor lobby to accommodate new and improved retail tenancies.
+- Extension of 4 levels including the extension of office levels 1-3 and addition of a terrace on level 4. - Installation of a new glazed façade to the 309 Kent Street levels 1-4. - Modification of the ground floor lobby to accommodate new and improved retail tenancies.